-When you’re juggling a full-time job with a side hustle, you have to become more organized and protective of your time to fit everything in.
+When you’re juggling a full-time job with a side hustle, the Hildebrand’s suggest becoming more organized and protective of your time [to fit everything in].

-Instead of signing up for an app like Uber or Postmates that lets you clock in whenever you want, Adrian worked side hustles that required her to show up at a certain time.
+Instead of signing up for an app like Uber or DoorDash that lets you clock in whenever you want, Adrian worked side hustles that required her to show up at a certain time.

-They weren’t as flexible as working from home, but they allowed her to be fully present at home when she wasn’t working.
+They weren’t as flexible as work-from-home opportunities, but they allowed her to be fully present at home when she wasn’t working.